 That means a lot of things.
 Going back to school for additional training or an additional degree, especially if your employer offers tuition reimbursement.
 Volunteering for more challenging assignments.
 Staying connected with others in our industry or an industry we want to move into.

-I regret not being more intentional in this area—not doing my part to build a better relationship with a key professor, not thinking ahead enough (I’m very happy with my current work, but it’s been a ragged path!).
-It’s really important to be strategic and intentional in managing your career.
+I regret not being more intentional in this area—not doing my part to build a better relationship with a key professor when I was an undergrad, not thinking strategically enough.
+It’s really important to be intentional in managing your career.